bijonguha/concepts_revision/README.md

 - **pca_from_scratch_n_Scikit.ipynb**: A deep dive into Prinicpal Component Analysis, focusing on core implementation using numpy as well as scikit-learn.

+- **decision_tree_scratch.ipynb**: A complete notebook that defines trees node from scratch and implement decision trees from the very basics.

 ## Upcoming concepts

 - Linear Regression